MagnumNight/webmapserver/README.md

 # GPS Visualization Tool

-This server exists to plot GPS points (currently only CSV) on a map without worrying about who owns the data.

 My live server runs on a Digital Ocean droplet that is encrypted.
 Additionally, no data besides the users' login credentials are stored on the server.
 Shoot me a message if you would like access to the live server.